kryzar/Stupid-Serguei-Scripts/README.md

 - make it work with Bash.

 ## Acknowledgment
+Thanks to :
+- [Florian Dupeyron](https://github.com/fdmysterious) for helping with the parser ;
-Thanks to [Quentin Dupré](https://github.com/Nildor) and [Olivier Cornélis](https://github.com/thiswillbeyourgithub) for their technical help and re-reading.
+- [Quentin Dupré](https://github.com/Nildor) and [Olivier Cornélis](https://github.com/thiswillbeyourgithub) for their technical help and re-reading.

 # 2pdf2images